• Skip to primary navigation

 To make pandan extract from fresh pandan leaves, you will need to grind the leaves with water or liquid before straining the pulp out for the extract.
 While this is doable for cakes, it will not work for cookies, and definitely not these pandan cookies.

-Cookie recipes are often without any liquid (other than eggs and essences) and adding liquid into cookie doughs will result in cookies that are with cake-like consistency and not cookie consistency.
+Cookie recipes are often without any liquid (other than eggs and extracts) and adding liquid into cookie doughs will result in cookies with cake-like consistency and not cookie consistency.

 Hence it is advisable to use store-bought pandan extract (pandan paste) that is concentrated when making these cookies.